-The 2019 NFL Draft will be streamed live from April 25 to 27.
-NFL fans can tune in live to see which college stars will turn into the NFL’s hottest new players for the 2019-2020 season and beyond.
+The 2021 NFL Draft will live stream online from Thursday, April 29 to Saturday, May 1.
+Fans can watch the NFL Draft in the US, Canada, the UK, or abroad to see which college stars or newly independent agents will turn into the NFL’s hottest draft picks for the upcoming 2021-2022 NFL season and beyond.

-You can watch the 2019 NFL Draft free online thanks to a few key streaming options.
-You may even be able to watch anywhere in the world with the right sources and tools.
+You can even watch the 2021 NFL Draft online free thanks to a few key streaming options.

-Important note: Our guide only recommends official sources for the 2019 NFL Draft.
-The NFL Draft is a singular event for the biggest NFL fans, but the event is often streamed through unofficial sites.
+Important note: Our guide only recommends official sources for the 2021 NFL Draft.
+The NFL Draft is a highly anticipated event for NFL fans, but the broadcast is often streamed through unofficial sites.
 These sites may also hide malware and adware or may serve as a gateway to other privacy and security threats.

 Meanwhile, unofficial sources won’t offer the best streaming quality and are more likely to go offline unexpectedly.
-As this event is available through numerous official sources, there’s no need to turn to sites that may put you at risk.
-We recommend only official options, some of which may be free and accessible from anywhere the world.
+As the 2021 NFL Draft is available through numerous official sources, there’s no need to turn to sites that may put you at risk or cause you to miss out on the action.
+We recommend only official options, some of which may be free and accessible from anywhere in the world.

-Depending on your location, you may need to use a VPN to watch the NFL Draft 2019 online.
+If you’re traveling abroad, you may need to use a VPN to watch the 2021 NFL Draft on your usual services.

 - Install the VPN app onto your chosen device (Windows, Mac, Android, iOS, Amazon Fire TV, etc.), and then connect to a US city where streaming is available (more on this below).